Sexual cannibalism

 Sexual cannibalism is when an animal, usually the female, cannibalizes its mate prior to, during, or after copulation.
-It is a trait observed in many arachnid orders and several insect orders.
-Several hypotheses to explain this seemingly paradoxical behavior have been proposed.
-The adaptive foraging hypothesis, aggressive spillover hypothesis and mistaken identity hypothesis are among the proposed hypotheses to explain how sexual cannibalism evolved.
+This trait is observed in many arachnid orders, several insect and crustacean clades, gastropods, and some snake species.
+Several hypotheses to explain this seemingly paradoxical behavior have been proposed, including the adaptive foraging hypothesis, aggressive spillover hypothesis and mistaken identity hypothesis.
 This behavior is believed to have evolved as a manifestation of sexual conflict, occurring when the reproductive interests of males and females differ.
 In many species that exhibit sexual cannibalism, the female consumes the male upon detection.
 Females of cannibalistic species are generally hostile and unwilling to mate; thus many males of these species have developed adaptive behaviors to counteract female aggression.

 Prevalence

-Sexual cannibalism is common among insects, arachnids and amphipods.
-There is also evidence of sexual cannibalism in gastropods and copepods.
-Sexual cannibalism is common among species with prominent sexual size dimorphism (SSD); extreme SSD likely drives this trait of sexual cannibalism in spiders.
+Sexual cannibalism occurs among insects, arachnids and amphipods.
+Sexual cannibalism occurs more often among species with prominent sexual size dimorphism (SSD); extreme SSD likely drives this trait of sexual cannibalism in spiders.
+It also sometimes occurs in some anacondas, especially the green anaconda (Eunectes murinus), where females are larger than the males.